No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 on the `main` branch, pushes the changes, and generates a URL for creating a [Release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) on GitHub with the release notes generated based on commit messages.
-Creating a Release on GitHub requires signing in to GitHub account of the repository owner or a maintainer with the right permissions.
+Creating a Release on GitHub requires signing into the GitHub account of the repository owner or a maintainer with the right permissions.

 ### Changelog